JianpanHuang/KAN/README.md

 # RegKAN
-This repository contains a demo of the application of efficient Kolmogorov-Arnold Network (KAN) for a regression task (RegKAN).
+This repository contains a demo of the application of efficient Kolmogorov-Arnold Network (KAN) for a regression task.
 The original implementation of efficient KAN can be found [here](https://github.com/Blealtan/efficient-kan).

 The regression task here is curve fitting.